Gauhati University: Controversy

-The University has faced ongoing challenges related to delays in examination results and the issuance of certificates.
+The university has faced ongoing challenges related to delays in examination results and the issuance of certificates.
 These delays, which have persisted for years, have led to dissatisfaction among students and alumni, impacting their academic and professional pursuits.
 Many students have reported waiting extended periods for their exam results, with some still awaiting results from semesters completed over a year ago.
 For instance, a student pursuing a BA LLB program expressed concerns about not receiving results for their third semester, which hindered their academic progress.
 The issue is not restricted to undergraduate students.
 Alumni have also raised concerns about delays in obtaining necessary documents such as degree certificates and transcripts.
 These delays have affected many individuals who require these documents for higher education or employment opportunities.
-Some former students have reported difficulty in reaching the university’s administration, with complaints about the lack of response to emails and calls.
-The Post Graduate Students’ Union (PGSU) has been vocal about these issues, citing systemic problems such as an outdated university portal, a shortage of permanent faculty, and slow processing of results by the Controller of Examinations.
+Some former students have reported difficulty in reaching the university's administration, with complaints about the lack of response to emails and calls.
+The Post Graduate Students' Union (PGSU) has been vocal about these issues, citing systemic problems such as an outdated university portal, a shortage of permanent faculty, and slow processing of results by the Controller of Examinations.
 These inefficiencies, according to the union, have led to confusion and disruptions in students' academic journeys.
-The University has acknowledged these challenges.
+The university has acknowledged these challenges.
 Officials have attributed the delays to factors such as outdated systems, staff shortages, and procedural bottlenecks.
 Despite assurances of improvements, including plans for digitization and process streamlining, many students and alumni remain skeptical, noting that the situation has not significantly improved over the years.
 Experts suggest that modernizing the university’s digital infrastructure and improving administrative efficiency could address some of these challenges.
 Enhancing staff training and ensuring adequate personnel might also help alleviate the operational issues contributing to the delays.
 While the university's leadership has committed to addressing these concerns, the delays in results and certificates continue to tarnish its reputation.
 Stakeholders, including current students and alumni, have called for greater transparency and accountability, with many urging the university to take concrete steps to resolve the longstanding issues.
-The situation highlights the need for systematic changes to ensure timely processing of academic records and certificates, which are critical for students’ future opportunities.
+The situation highlights the need for systematic changes to ensure timely processing of academic records and certificates, which are critical for students' future opportunities.

-On 12 December 2024, Gauhati University received an email threatening that bombs had been planted at at least seven locations on its campus.
+On 12 December 2024, Gauhati University received an email threatening that bombs had been planted in at least seven places on its campus.
 The authorities were immediately alerted and took swift action to ensure the safety of students and staff.
 Police, along with bomb detection teams, conducted a thorough search of the campus.
 However, no suspicious devices were found, and the search was concluded without incident.